Frequently Asked Questions

 Is the course all from home, or do I have to go to a test centre?

-I live in the USA, UK, Ireland, Australia, Canada ....etc.
-Is the course suitable for me?
+I live in the USA, UK, Ireland, Australia, Canada... etc. etc. Is the course suitable for me?

-How can I contact my tutor or the Institute?
+How can I contact my tutor or the Blackford Centre?

-There have two types of people you can contact - your tutor and a course advisor.
+- There are two types of people you can contact - your tutor and a course advisor.

-But sometimes students get stuck, or have an urgent query.
-If so, you can phone a course advisor at the Institute at any time during work hours.
+- But sometimes students get stuck, or have an urgent query.
+If so, you can phone a course advisor at the Blackford Centre at any time during work hours.
 If you leave a message out of work hours we'll ring you back the next day.
 You can contact course advisors as often as you want, and about anything to do with garden design.

 Will the course give me credits towards a degree or some other study?